unplugin/unplugin-turbo-console/docs/features/launch-editor.md

 ➜  TurboConsole: http://localhost:3070/inspect
 ```

 You can open this link to see the current mapping between randomly generated strings and files.
-You can also test whether the navigation feature is working properly by clicking the links.
+You can also test whether the launch editor feature is working properly by clicking the links.

 ![inspect](/features/inspect.png)